Jordi-Manuello/CBMAT/README.md

 - 'dataset_hist' can be used to inspect the obtained output at any stage of the process.

 Notably, CBMAT allows high flexibility in the workflow, as the output of each function (excluding dataset_hist) is a .txt file ready to be analysed with third party software or to be passed to another function.

+A general description of each function is provided below:

+'load_foci' allows to load the .txt input into MATLAB.
+The output .txt will contain both coordinates and meta-data of the experiments originally included in the input file, after removal of possible duplicates.
+Experiments are treated as duplicates based on identical meta-data and identical reported coordinates.

+'remove_multiple' allows to retain only one experiment among those which came from a same paper, i.e. having same first author and year of publication.
+The argument 'mode' allows to control the way the sampling is made (1 = greater sample size; 2 = at random).